 Advancements in the realm of medical oncology give hope to patients and their loved ones.
-With an arsenal of medicines growing in range and effectiveness, we are now better equipped than before in our battle against cancer.
+With an arsenal of medicines growing in range and effectiveness, we are now more proficient than before in our battle against cancer.

 Chemotherapy are medicines which either injected or taken orally to treat cancers.
 They work by interfering with the ability of cancer cells to grow and divide.
 These drugs are frequently used as part of a chemotherapy regimen.